 - Suspiciously Similar Substitute: Will Self and then Jack Dee for Mark Lamarr, Angelos Epithemiou for Jonny Vegas, and the Wonderful Wonderful Car and Donald Cox the Sweaty Fox for the Dove From Above.

 - As of Series 7, Angelos Epithemiou for George Dawes, due to Matt Lucas' filming commitments.

 - Running Gag: Vic Reeves' jokes about Jack Dee's face.
 Jack remains deadpan throughout, but ocassionally becomes Not So Stoic.

 - Universal-Adaptor Cast: Some questions feature film clips, typically spoofs of other media, which star the regulars on the show in other roles.

-- Who's on First?: "What is the unit of power?"
+- "What is the unit of power?"
 Vic never got it.